-A visit to Fuji Q Highland was one of the most anticipated experiences ahead of our most recent (pre-COVID19) trip to Japan particularly for myself and my two thrillseeking older children.
+A visit to Fuji Q Highland was one of the most anticipated experiences ahead of our most recent trip to Japan particularly for myself and my two thrillseeking older children.
 We had first become aware of Fuji Q when planning our previous Japan holiday but at the time we weren’t able to fit it into our itinerary.
 This time however we planned to spend three days in the Mount Fuji area so Fuji Q immediately became part of our trip plan.

 Fuji Q doesn’t have the highly polished theme park design of Disneyland or Disneysea.
 Fuji Q Highland’s claim to fame is that it hosts some of the most extreme rides in the world with four Guinness World record-breaking roller coasters.
 It is pure roller coaster heaven for adrenaline junkies.